 - Select one participant as a facilitator for the brainstorming session.

 - Provide Brainstorming Worksheet with descriptions of Six Hats to each participant.

 - Appoint one (or more) participants a Hat Role.

 - Determines order to use the Six Hats by the selected participants.

-- Identify Problem or Opportunity to brainstorm within the brainstorming session.
+- Identify Problems or Opportunities to brainstorm within the brainstorming session.

 - Brainstorm by each Hat participant(s).
-Red Hat (Emotions) is typically less time because it’s about instinctive responses.
-The Green Hat (creativity) is typically longer because it about possibilities, alternatives, and new ideas.
+Red Hat (Emotions) is typically less time because it’s about automatic responses.
+The Green Hat (creativity) generally is longer because it is about possibilities, alternatives, and new ideas.

 - Form linkages between the information gathered for each Hat.